baloian/typescript-ds-lib/README.md

 - Binary Search Tree
 - Red-Black Tree
 - Deque
-- Set (implemented as a Binary Search Tree)
+- Set
-- Map (implemented as a Red-Black Tree)
+- Map
-- Hash Table
+- Hash Table (unordered map)
 - Matrix
 - Graph (coming soon)

+*Note:* The `Map` data structure is implemented as a Red-Black Tree and the `Set` data structure is implemented as a Binary Search Tree.

 ## Contributions
 Contributions are welcome and can be made by submitting GitHub pull requests